 The basic formula for MRR is pretty simple: for any given month (period t), simply sum up the recurring revenue generated by that month's customers to arrive at your MRR figure.

 In the following example, in January we have 2 customers, each paying a monthly subscription of $2,000.
-In February, we gain an additional customer, and MRR increases as a result:
+In February, we gain an additional customer, and MRR increases as a result.
+In March, we gain a further customer:

 Every SaaS company should live and die by MRR, because that’s something that you can’t go without.